docker-library/docs/bonita/content.md

 This optional environment variable is used to configure the HTTP API Basic access authentication password.
 There is no default value, and providing a value is mandatory if `HTTP_API=true`.

 ### JMX_REMOTE_ACCESS
-This optional environment variable is used to enable/disable the access to the https://docs.oracle.com/en/java/javase/11/management/using-jconsole.html[JMX console] from a remote machine. +
+This optional environment variable is used to enable/disable the access to the [JMX console](https://docs.oracle.com/en/java/javase/11/management/using-jconsole.html) from a remote machine. +
 Default value is *false*. +
-The host to connect to is the name / IP address of the bonita server, the port to connect to is 9000. + The credentials to connect are the environment variables xref:#MONITORING_USERNAME[MONITORING_USERNAME], xref:#MONITORING_PASSWORD[MONITORING_PASSWORD].
+The host to connect to is the name / IP address of the bonita server, the port to connect to is 9000. + The credentials to connect are the environment variables [MONITORING_USERNAME](#MONITORING_USERNAME), [MONITORING_PASSWORD](#MONITORING_PASSWORD).

 ### REMOTE_IP_VALVE_ENABLED
-This optional environment variable allows to activate/deactivate xref:runtime:reverse-proxy-configuration.adoc[reverse proxy redirection].
+This optional environment variable allows to activate/deactivate [reverse proxy redirection](https://documentation.bonitasoft.com/bonita/latest/runtime/reverse-proxy-configuration).
 Default value is *false*.

 ### ACCESSLOGS_STDOUT_ENABLED
 This optional environment variable allows to activate/deactivate writing Tomcat access logs to standard output.
 Default value is *false*.